Volunteers Make Medicine Horse Program Possible. Join our team!

 EAP Horse Handling

 The third level of volunteering is to handle the horses for group sessions.
 The EAP Horse Handling class provides an overview of EAP and experiential activities, as well as an explanation of the horse handler role.
 This training is available to volunteers, staff, and therapists who want to learn more about the horses and keeping them safe during sessions.
 This class is offered every other month.
 See our Facebook page for upcoming dates and times.

 You must be comfortable haltering and leading horses to take this class.
 Taking the Equine Skills class prior to this training is highly recommended.

 These classes occur every quarter on a Saturday, from 10 a.m. to 2 p.m.
 Dates are listed on our Facebook Events page.
-Contact us to find the next date and register.
+Contact us to find the next date and register if you do not want to pay online.
+Otherwise, click the box below to sign up and pay.
 We need six participants to run the class, with a maximum of 20.
-The cost is $60.
+The cost is $65.
 Bring a sack lunch for a 30-minute lunch break.

 Muckers: We always need volunteers to assist with mucking (just a fancy word for removing manure from the horse stalls).
 Mucking is essential to keeping the facility clean and our horses healthy!
 Volunteers are needed 7 days a week from 9 a.m. to 3 p.m.
 Orientation is required.